Updated: April 24, 2025

 Healthcare for Short-Term Residents and Visitors in Portugal

 Anyone who needs to apply for a visa to Portugal will need travel insurance.
 Short-stay visitors with a Schengen Visa must have a minimum health insurance coverage of €30,000 for Portugal and the entire Schengen Area.
 Visa officers will ask to see proof of this.
-Those that do not need a visa to enter Portugal will not need to have travel insurance, although it is highly recommended.
+Those who do not need a visa to enter Portugal will not need to have travel insurance, although it is highly recommended.

 Travel insurance options